StorjOld/cloud-manager/README.md

     cm.download("6f7bed7...121b2")   # Puts the corresponding file in cache

-    cm.store(json_payload)           # This shouldn't be part of the public API, upload/download should manage this.
+    cm.store(json_payload)           # Not part of the public API, upload/download should manage this.

     cm.exists("6f7bed7...121b2")     # returns true if the file exists on the database cm.on_cache("6f7bed7...121b2")   # returns true if the file is on cache